gamemanual0/gm0/source/docs/software/concepts/index.rst

 Programming Concepts
 ====================
-Many of the pages here are on concepts that are not necessarily FTC specific, and are generally more theoretical then actual tutorials on FTC specific concepts.
+Many of the pages here are on concepts that are not necessarily FTC\ |reg| specific, and are generally more theoretical then actual tutorials on FTC specific concepts.

 .. toctree::
    :maxdepth: 1